SuperOfficeDocs/superoffice-docs/docs/en/custom-objects/learn/extra-table.md

 >
 > A logical name is best because it makes it easier to see what the database contains.

-The prefixes ensure that what you create do not conflict with future SuperOffice table and field names.
+Prefixes ensure that what you create do not conflict with future SuperOffice table and field names.
 However, it does not guarantee a lack of naming conflicts between different 3rd parties.

 ### Table names